What should I eat and drink during labour?

 This is a really versatile food, its soft texture is great for little gums.
 Can be offered as pieces, flaked, mashed or pureed.
 Make sure you check for any bones before offering it to your baby.
 Again, this is a common food allergen so a good one to introduce early!

-At Yummy Tummy Nutrition we offer evidence-based family nutrition advice for pregnancy, weaning, feeding toddlers, fussy eating and more through private 1-2-1 consultations (online and in person) and group workshops.
+At Yummy Tummy Nutrition we offer evidence-based family nutrition advice for pregnancy nutrition plan, weaning, feeding toddlers, fussy eating and more through private 1-2-1 consultations (online and in person) and group workshops.
 So, if you would like to book a session or find out more about the services we offer, please get in touch.

 Healthy Eating Advice for Adults & Children